sternenseemann/spacecookie/README.md

 ### Gophermaps
 If you want to have something else than the automatically generated gopher menu you can use a [gophermap file](./docs/gophermap-pygopherd.txt) to describe the menu.
 Spacecookie will use it automatically if you save it as `.gophermap` in the corresponding directory. ([Example file](./docs/gophermap), [WP: Gophermap](https://en.wikipedia.org/wiki/Gophermap))

-**Please note that spacecookie currently always requires a filetype at the beginning of a gophermap line**

 ## To-Do

 * ~~systemd unit file~~